-- In models of spatial processes (see below) neighbours are presumed to have influence on a target polygon. - See examples in spatial autocorrelation and spatial modelling (below). - A neighbour can be more or less influential to a target polygon, depending on the spatial process. - So, assign a weight to each link in the graph \rightarrow (a)symmetric weights matrix. - Weights style depends on presumed process (see next) there is no "correct" weighting.
+- In models of spatial processes an area's neighbours are presumed to have (some) influence on a target area. - ▶ See examples in spatial autocorrelation and spatial modelling. - A neighbour can be more or less influential to a target polygon, depending on the spatial process. - So, assign a weight to each link in the graph $\rightarrow$ (a)symmetric weights matrix. - Weights style depends on presumed process (see next) there is no "correct" weighting.